risawitama/verbose-potato/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## How do the trees get on the internet?
+They log on.